SrinivasulaReddyMallela/DynamicTabswithMenus/README.md

-# Dynamic Tabs withs menus with metirial
+# Dynamic Tabs with menus with metirial

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.3.